edoardottt/nason-api/README.md

-## ⚠️ This is a Test.
-Only bad practices here⚠️
+## ⚠️ This was a test.
+Only bad coding practices here⚠️

 Simulating JSON api to store and search nearest drinking fountains.